catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - All the sessions have the same start_date and start_time and no subject info --> need to make medpc reader support more generic filter conditions (ex. box number)

+In FP Experiments/Behavior/MEDPCRawFilesbyDate/2019-02-19,
+- One of the animals (88.239) has 2 sessions in the same day, with one only 9mins long -- mistaken session?

 ### Opto Behavior
 - Opto Behavior files are disorganized esp.
 DLS Excitatory with a mix of folders, medpc files, and csv files
 - File structure also contains important metadata for optogenetic interface ex.
 ChR2 vs EYFP